 Every year, many of us set out to accomplish goals we desire to achieve.
 With many common goals, including weight loss, healthy eating, and exercising daily, mental health goals can often be lacking on people’s lists.
 This guide for personal goal setting, including those related to mental health, can help you make a comprehensive and positive life change no matter the time of year.

 Think about what you want to achieve in the coming year and what’s really holding you back.
-What limited your happiness the most in 2019?
+What limited your happiness the previous year?

 - Do you want to eat a healthy diet to help improve your energy levels?

 - Do you want to open up more to reduce some of your mental stress?

 - Could changing your mindset towards a positive, uplifting one empower your future?